Chapter 2: The Mathematics of Information

 $$z = a + bi$$where $a$ is the real part and $b$ is the imaginary part.
 Both $a$ and $b$ are ordinary real numbers.
 We write $\text{Re}(z) = a$ and $\text{Im}(z) = b$.

-Arithmetic with complex numbers follows the rules you already know, with the extra rule that $i^2 = -1$:
+Arithmetic follows the rules you already know, with the extra rule that $i^2 = -1$:

 - Addition: $(a + bi) + (c + di) = (a+c) + (b+d)i$